-2014 Management Incentive Plan
+2015 Management Incentive Plan

-Our named executive officers participated in our management incentive plan, which provides them with an opportunity to receive two types of bonuses: a formula-based bonus and a qualitative factor bonus.
+Our named executive officers participated in our management incentive plan, which provides them with an opportunity to receive a formula-based bonus.
 The formula-based bonus is intended to motivate our executives to achieve specific financial goals that will drive the growth and success of our business.
-The qualitative factor bonus is designed to motivate our executive team to achieve goals that contribute to our growth and success but are not necessarily measurable by the short term financial results of our operations.

-Formula-Based Bonuses.
 The formula-based bonus is based on the target bonus for each named executive officer established by the compensation committee at the beginning of each year.
 The compensation committee established the target bonus opportunity based on the amount it believes is necessary to provide a competitive overall compensation package in light of each named executive officer's base salary and to motivate our executives to achieve an aggressive level of growth.
 The amount of the formula-based bonus, if any, actually paid to executives after the end of the year is determined by a matrix that takes into account our revenues and earnings before interest, taxes, depreciation and amortization and stock-based compensation, or Adjusted EBITDA.
 The formula-based bonus is based in part on revenues because, given the scalability of our current core business, the compensation committee believes our financial results are driven most significantly by the revenues we generate.
 The compensation committee also believes formula-based bonuses should be based in part on Adjusted EBITDA because Adjusted EBITDA is a useful measure of our operating performance.
-A reconciliation of net income to Adjusted EBITDA is incorporated by reference to the section titled "Results of Operations - Year Ended December 31, 2014 Compared to Year Ended December 31, 2013 - Adjusted EBITDA" included in our annual report on Form 10-K filed with the Securities and Exchange Commission on February 20, 2015 (SEC file no. 001-34702).
+A reconciliation of net income to Adjusted EBITDA is incorporated by reference to the section titled "Results of Operations - Year Ended December 31, 2015 Compared to Year Ended December 31, 2014 - Adjusted EBITDA" included in our annual report on Form 10-K filed with the Securities and Exchange Commission on February 24, 2016 (SEC file no. 001-34702).